Thoseb2020/team01/REPORT.md

   <img src="demos/plots/explicit/explicit Phase_plot_4 pi_100 steps_.png" alt="Phase_plot" width="300">
 </div>

 As we can observe, this is not the solution for a mass-spring system without damping.
 A dissipative error is evident, as the amplitude of the motion increases over time.
-The solution appears to "explode," causing both the velocity and position to tend toward infinity.
-In an undamped system, however, the magnitudes of velocity and position should remain constant over time.
+The solution appears to "explode", causing both the velocity and position to tend toward infinity.
+Such behaviour seems to increases the energy of a system - which is physically impossible due to Energy Conservation Law.
+In an undamped system, the amplitudes of velocity and position should remain constant over time.
 Position and velocity profiles should be in the form similar to harmonic oscilator i.e:

 $$x(t) = Acos(\omega_0 t + \phi)$$
 $$v(t) = -A\omega_0 sin(\omega_0 t + \phi)$$